 The rate that will be applied would depend on the categories of the taxpayer.

-Also, the frequency for payment and amount earned will also be considered.
+Also, the frequency of payment and amount earned will also be considered.

-Most common caterogies for most employees is Categories A.
+The most common category for most employees is Categories A.

 The rate for categories A: